箕面市 > Multilingual > English > A Guide for Living in Minoh City > Sightseeing and Festivals

 The flowering Japanese peppers are a local delicacy delivered from Todoromi.

-At Minoh parks, there are various kinds of events such as stamp collecting etc.
+At Minoh parks, there are various kinds of events, such as a light-up illumination.

 People over 60 years old enjoy dancing, music, calligraphy exhibitions, etc.